elyanah-aco/elyanah-aco.github.io/notebook/_posts/2023-08-18-tagalog-stt-whisper.md

 ---
 layout: post
-title: "Evaluating OpenAI Whisper's performance  Tagalog speech-to-text"
+title: "Evaluating OpenAI Whisper's performance on Tagalog speech-to-text"
-date: 2023-08-15
+date: 2023-08-18
 category: notebook
 comments: true
 author: "ELYANAH ACO"
-description: ""
+description: "A quick look at Whisper's Tagalog transcriptions"
 ---

 I've been testing out [OpenAI's Whisper](https://openai.com/research/whisper) to transcribe different English audio files for the past few days.
 I have to say that I'm impressed - it picks up false starts and stutters, and translates numbers and units very well.
 It might not always spell out names and locations correctly (which is understandable), but it does pick up when those words are named entities most of the time.
 It also reasonably predicts when the current statement is an exclamation or a question and uses the appropriate ending punctuations.